Past Events

 Free

 The Performance as Public Practice Fridays@2 speaker series facilitates discussions about the creation and study of performance.
 PPP welcomes artists from within and beyond the Winship Drama Building, including current students, distinguished alumni and arts leaders from across the country, to share their research and methodology.
-Up next is a conversation with Texas-based artist and COFA Early Career Fellow Bella Varela.
+Up next is a conversation with Jesse Cameron Alick, Associate Artistic Director of the Vineyard Theatre in New York City.

 Event Status